madetech/learn/guides/aws/cloud-practitioner/README.md

-# AWS Certified Cloud Practitioner
+# AWS Certified Cloud Practitioner Playbook

 If you are looking to learn about cloud fundamentals and gain an insight into AWS Cloud, you have come to the right place.
 This guide will help and support you through your journey to becoming an AWS Certified Cloud Practitioner.